ayushtues/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
-I am Ayush Mangal a CS Junior at Indian Institute of Technology Roorkee.
-I am currently interseted in Deep learning and am also exploring a lot of other stuff ranging from robotics, finance to pyschology.
-At IIT Roorkee, I am also a core member of a deep learning research centric discussion group called the [Vision and Language Group](https://vlgiitr.github.io/)
+I am a Data Scientist working in [Bing Travel](https://www.bing.com/travel), helping make their visual content make people go WoW :heart:.
+I am currently interested in using Deep learning to make awesome products.

+During my undergrad I had the pleasure of working in various academic research labs and startups on topics ranging from Computer Vision, to NLP, finance, reinforcement learning.
+I was also involved in leading various undergrad research groups, focusing on Deep Learning, Core CS, Quantum Computing and Blockchain.

+Professional stuff aside, I am a die-hard anime fan, an avid reader, wannabe Musician/Writer/Youtuber? lol (checkout my YT channel and Medium!) and a lifelong learner who's always up for a good conversation.